pkic/pkic.org/content/_index.md

 ---

 {{< alert >}}
-The slides of the presentations at our second **Post-Quantum Cryptography Conference** are now accessible for your reference.
+The slides and recordings of the presentations at our second **Post-Quantum Cryptography Conference** are now accessible for your reference.
 [Click on the title of the session in the agenda to download the slides](/events/2023/pqc-conference-amsterdam-nl/).
-The recordings will be added soon.
 {{< /alert >}}

 {{< figure src="/img/logo-black.svg" alt="Logo of the PKI Consortium" >}}